timpending/comp-sci-curriculum/Unit-2/03-lists-revisited.md

 ### Data Structures And Memory

 Modern programming languages hide a lot of the complexity of dealing with a computer.
-In ruby we never have to worry about memory allocation, but it is important to know what is going on behind the scenes when you use it.
+In languages like javascript and ruby we never have to worry about memory allocation, but it is important to know what is going on behind the scenes when you use it.

 **Arrays**

-The ruby array appears to hold an infinite ammount of data simply by using the `push` method.
+The javascript array appears to hold an infinite ammount of data simply by using the `push` method.
 However, under the hood, there is a lot more going on.
-When you first create an array, ruby allocates a certain amount of memory.
+When you first create an array, javascript allocates a certain amount of memory.

 ![](http://web.cs.ucla.edu/classes/winter12/cs111/scribe/1c/img4.jpg)

 If you continue to push data, the allocated memory will eventually run out!
-Once the memory runs out, ruby is still able to make the array larger, but the operation to make the array larger is O(n).
+Once the memory runs out, javascript is still able to make the array larger, but the operation to make the array larger is O(n).
 The steps are as follows:

 * Allocate more memory so we can fit the new item we want to push.
   * If the array used to be of size z, an implementation might allocate 2 * z sized memory to leave some room to grow.